 - Headache with a fever, stiff neck, mental confusion, seizures, double vision, weakness, numbness or speaking difficulties

 - Headache after a head injury, especially if the headache gets worse

-The cause of tension headaches is not known.
-Experts used to think tension headaches stemmed from muscle contractions in the face, neck and scalp, perhaps as a result of heightened emotions, tension or stress.
-But research suggests muscle contraction isn't the cause.
+The cause of tension-type headaches is not known.
+Experts used to think tension-type headaches stemmed from muscle contractions in the face, neck and scalp, perhaps as a result of heightened emotions, tension or stress.
+But research suggests that muscle contraction isn't the cause.

-The most common theory supports a heightened sensitivity to pain in people who have tension headaches.
-Increased muscle tenderness, a common symptom of tension headaches, may result from a sensitized pain system.
+The most common theory supports a heightened sensitivity to pain in people who have tension-type headaches.
+Increased muscle tenderness, a common symptom of tension-type headaches, may result from a sensitized pain system.

-Stress is the most commonly reported trigger for tension headaches.
+Stress is the most commonly reported trigger for tension-type headaches.

-Because tension headaches are so common, their effect on job productivity and overall quality of life is considerable, particularly if they're chronic.
+Because tension-type headaches are so common, their effect on job productivity and overall quality of life is considerable, particularly if they're chronic.
 The frequent pain may render you unable to attend activities.
-You might need to stay home from work, or if you do go to your job, your ability to function is impaired.
+You might need to stay home from work, or if you do go to your job, your ability to function may be impaired.